 These troublemakers have become good at mirroring bank or credit card company’s emails and websites, but there are red flags you can watch out for, including:

 - Request for personal information: A financial institution or most any other company will not ask for sensitive information via email or over the phone.
-Purdue University says messages asking for login details, Social Security numbers and other personal information are scams.
+Messages asking for login details, Social Security numbers and other personal information are scams.

 - How it’s written: These emails are typically filled with grammatical errors, missing words or typos.
 Emails from legitimate organizations are well-written.